Hotel Accounting Software That Integrates With PMS

 The current standard for independent hotels is to export night audit totals as a CSV or PDF, then manually key the figures into accounting software.
 No software cost.
 No setup.
 Works on day one.

 This approach also doesn’t scale.
-A 50-room property running at high occupancy posts 40+ revenue lines per day across room types, packages, F&B, and taxes.
+A property running at high occupancy can post dozens of revenue lines per day across room types, packages, F&B, and taxes.
 Manual entry becomes error-prone and slow.

 Middleware: Zapier, Make.com, Coupler.io